tenzir/tenzir/doc/cli/vast-version.md

-The `version` command prints the version of the VAST executable and its major dependencies in JSON format.
+The `version` command prints the version of the VAST executable, loaded plugins, and major dependencies in JSON format.
+To view all available plugins, run `vast --plugins=all version`.